-In this article, we are going to learn how to delete databases with MariaDB.
+In this article, you are going to learn how to delete databases with MariaDB.
 There are two different ways you can easily delete databases: through the cPanel interface or the command line via SSH.
-You will see how to do perform both of these operations in those different contexts, and you can choose whichever method fits in best with your preferred workflow.
+You will see how to perform both of these operations in those different contexts, and you can choose whichever method fits in best with your preferred workflow.

-If you were curious about creating databases, you will want to check out the article on how to create databases with MariaDB.
+If you are curious about creating databases, you will want to check out the article on how to create databases with MariaDB.

 - How To Delete a MariaDB Database in cPanel